singhkira123/Tableau-projects/README.md

 * Project Difficulties level :- Advanced

 # Approaches:

- The tool used in this project is tableau
+ -The tool used in this project is tableau.

- The data was downloaded via the link provided.
+ -The data was downloaded via the link provided.

- After uploading the data in tableau public, the columns and details about the data was explored.
+ -After uploading the data in tableau public, the columns and details about the data was explored.

- After analysing the various routes and most busy and lenthy routes, the dashboard was created using hidden filters
+ -After analysing the various routes and most busy and lenthy routes, the dashboard was created using hidden filters.